Chaurasi Khamba Mosque

 The Chaurasi Khamba Mosque, also known as the Kaman Mosque, is a Sunni mosque, located in Kaman, in the state of Rajasthan, India.
 The mosque was built in the 13th century on the site of what was believed to be a former Hindu temple.

 Overview

-The Rajasthan region is known for its rich cultural diversity, specifically on its border near Mathura, and the mosque exemplifies syncretism by standing alongside Hindu temples and other historical monuments.
-This coexistence underscores Rajasthan's tradition of harmonizing various religious and cultural practices.
-Over the years, conservation efforts have been undertaken to preserve the mosque and to ensure that its historical and cultural significance is conserved.
+Near the border of Mathura the mosque exemplifies syncretism by standing alongside Hindu temples and other historical monuments.
 The mosque attracts tourists and history enthusiasts, and highlights the architecture of the Ghurid empire as a representation of India's culturally diverse legacy.